 What To Do: File an Appeal

 If you don’t receive an overpayment waiver or disagree with the overpayment determination, you have appeal rights!
 And fortunately, we can explain how you can appeal an EDD overpayment.
-You must submit a written appeal within 30 days of the initial overpayment determination.
+You must submit a written appeal of your EDD benefits overpayment determination within 30 days of the initial decision.

 You can fill out an official appeal form (DE 1000M) or write a letter stating that you want to appeal the determination.
 In addition, you must include your full name, address, social security number, and why you disagree with the determination.